ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 constitutes an amplified denial-of-service attack.

 The Organizational Domain mechanism is a necessary component to the goals of DMARC.
-The method described in {#organizational-domain} is far from perfect but serves this purpose reasonably well without adding undue burden or semantics to the DNS.
+The method described in (#organizational-domain) is far from perfect but serves this purpose reasonably well without adding undue burden or semantics to the DNS.
 If a method is created to do so that is more reliable and secure than the use of a public suffix list,